Travel management is undergoing a huge shift—away from micromanagement and towards trust, transparency, and simplicity.

 - Providing travel support to travelers before, during, or after their trip.

-- Selecting and managing any travel vendors.
+- Selecting and managing any travel vendors or travel tools used.

 - Working to negotiate corporate rates on hotels that the company uses often.

 - Organizing ground transportation like rental cars or rail

 - Analyzing company travel spend, or delivering travel spend reports to the CFO for analysis.

 A travel buyer is in charge of either purchasing or outsourcing the purchasing of corporate travel.
 This means partnering with vendors, negotiating rates, and/or choosing a corporate travel management company and overseeing or reviewing their work.

 The travel buyer typically makes decisions that impact the entire company, not just individual departments.

 Not every corporate travel management company is a travel agency.
 There are also software companies and online booking tools that fall into the travel management category and who provide self-booking platforms for businesses alongside 24/7 support.